ShubhamPeri/gitsetup/README.md

 - From the git bash, edit the same file by adding text to the line.
 - In this case, github file version has `Hello, Good morning, Have a great day!`.
 While git bash file has `Hello, Good morning, Take care` text.
 - If you try to perform git pull, an error will occur stating `merge conflict in demo.txt`
-- open the file in text editor and decide when version to keep.<br />
+- open the file in text editor and decide when version to keep.
 ![image](https://user-images.githubusercontent.com/58199878/121237815-4e338100-c84c-11eb-800f-d47594bc24df.png)
 - The text between `<<<<<<<` and `=======` is the git bash version whereas the text between  `=======` and `>>>>>>>>` is the github version.
 - Remove the unwanted line and keep ony the required one.
 In this case it is `Hello, Good morning, Have a great day!`.